Uberi/COURSERATOR3000/README.md

 Set up the application in the desired directory (in this case, `/var/www`):

     cd /var/www
-    sudo git clone https://github.com/Uberi/COURSERATOR3000.git # if working offline, copy the folder containing this README to `/var/www` instead of using `git clone` cd /var/www/COURSERATOR3000/
+    sudo git clone https://github.com/Uberi/COURSERATOR3000.git # if setting this up without an internet connection, just copy the folder containing this README to `/var/www` instead of using `git clone` cd /var/www/COURSERATOR3000/
     sudo bash build.sh
     sudo chmod +x COURSERATOR3000.wsgi # this needs to be executable for Apache to run it